Dimi123456789/WorldEditPrivate/SE202425/Milestone3/MergedDocReviewLogBook.md

 **Use cases Reviews**:

 Dimitrios Use cases

 Review from João Rivera 62877: I feel like the saying the player binds the tool is incorrect as it is the system itself that binds it, the player simply selects which tool he wishes to be bound.

 Diogo Use cases

 Review from Gonçalo Cascais 60046: Everything seems fine, all use cases are clearly identified

 Goncalo use cases

-Review from Gonçalo Cascais 60046: Everything seems fine, all use cases are clearly identified
+Review from: Dimitrios Schoinas - I think that the line disposition is wrong.
+The lines should come from different points and not all from the same point.

 Joao Nascimento use cases

-Diogo Mateus 65379: At the moment of this writing, you have the same Use Case that Rivera did "pos1".
+Review from Diogo Mateus 65379: At the moment of this writing, you have the same Use Case that Rivera did "pos1".
 That's something you need to change, since he did it first.

 Joao Rivera Use cases

 Review from João Nascimento 62896 -> A nice and detailed description and a very nice graphic, these are very good use cases, good job!

+**Milestone3**

+**//weather <argument>**

+Use case text made by Dimitrios and Reviewd by Diogo:
+Use case diagram made by Diogo and Reviewd by Dimitrios: I'm not 100% sure if the diagram is correct but overall seems ok.
+Class Diagram made by Dimitrios and Reviewd by Diogo:
+Sequence diagram  made by Dimitrios and Reviewd by Diogo:
+Scenario Based Testing( Drought/Snow) made by Dimitrios and Reviewd by Diogo:
+Scenario Based Testing( hell/rain)  made by Diogo and Reviewd by Dimitrios: I think that your scenario test base is well implemented
+Tour report made by Diogo and Reviewd by Dimitrios: This tour report is correct and complete.